Arnaz87/aurovm/notes/Cobre 0.5.md

 # Code

 Each one of the blocks is linked to the code function declared with the same index, relative to the other code functions.
-Code has no kind, and no count as it's implicit by the number of code functions declared.

-Appart from the implicit blocks for each code-kind function, there is the static block that's added at the end.
+The number of code items is implicit, counting the function items of kind Code.

 ## Bytecode